MuxaJlbl4/Taz_Wanted_trainer_and_patcher/README.md

 - Custom graphics API behavior may vary on different videoadapters and OSes: In case of possible problems: try launch game/patcher with integrated/discrete graphics in windowed/fullscreen mode or try debug (dbg) DLL version
 - dgVoodoo watermark can be disabled by `...\Taz Wanted\Wrappers\dgVoodoo2\dgVoodooCpl.exe` (DirectX Tab -> Miscellaneous -> dgVoodoo Watermark: Uncheck -> Apply)
 - Levels loaded from debug menu crashes on scoreboard - make sure you have created user on 3rd save slot
-- Once used Smooth Lighting tweak crashes game in some scenes - use with caution
+- Once used Smooth Actor Lighting tweak crashes game in some scenes - use with caution
 - Russian game version crashes in Cheats Debug Menu - use another language to avoid it
 - Unpacking doesn't support GameCube (.gc) files - use [QuickBMS](http://aluigi.altervista.org/quickbms.htm) with [blitz_games.bms](http://aluigi.altervista.org/bms/blitz_games.bms) script